shubham-vunet/sumologic-opentelemetry-js/README.md

 recordError('Cannot load data', { organization: 'test' });
 ```

-Using in production, make sure your website works when `sumoLogicOpenTelemetryRum` is not defined (e.g. blocked by a
+Using in production, make sure your website works when `vunetRum` is not defined (e.g. blocked by a
 browser extension).

 ## Disable instrumentation